Morocco national football team: First appearances in international competitions (1963–1976)

-Morocco participated for the first time in the final phase of an international competition at the 1964 Tokyo Olympics.
+Morocco participated in the final phase of an international competition for the first time at the 1964 Tokyo Olympics.
 Having qualified under the leadership of manager Mohamed Massoun, the Moroccans were included in a group of three teams due to the withdrawal of North Korea.
 Morocco lost both their matches, against Hungary (6–0, the team's worst-ever defeat) and Yugoslavia (3–1, despite taking the lead in the second minute via Ali Bouachra).

-In 1966, the Moroccan Football Association joined the Confederation of African Football and was able to participate in the competitions organized by the CAF.
+In 1966, the Moroccan Football Association joined the Confederation of African Football, and the team participated in qualifying for the 1970 World Cup in Mexico.

-During qualifying for the 1968 Olympics, Morocco refused to play against Israel, and were eventually replaced by Ghana.

-In 1968 and 1969, the team was engaged in qualifying for the 1970 World Cup in Mexico.
 Their debut eliminated Senegal (1–0) and Tunisia after a draw.
-In the final round of the preliminaries, against Sudan and Nigeria, Morocco obtained five points, finishing ahead of Nigeria and qualifying for the first time for the final round of a world championship.
+In the final round of the preliminaries, against Sudan and Nigeria, Morocco obtained five points, finishing ahead of Nigeria.
 Shortly after, Morocco lost the decisive play-off against Algeria to enter the final stage of the 1970 Africa Cup of Nations.

-Morocco thus became the first African national team to qualify for a world championship after having played in an elimination tournament.
+Morocco thus became the first African national team to qualify for the World Cup after having played in an elimination tournament.
 The Moroccan team, coached by the Yugoslav Blagoje Vidinić, consisted entirely of players in the Moroccan league, including Driss Bamous and Ahmed Faras.

-On 3 June 1970, against West Germany, Morocco surprisingly opened the scoring with a goal in the twenty-first minute of the game scored by Houmane Jarir.
-In the second half, however, the West Germans scored with Uwe Seeler and Gerd Müller and won by 2–1.
-The Lions of the Atlas then played against Peru.
-This time the Moroccans conceded three goals in ten minutes to lose 3–0.
-On 11 June 1970, the eliminated Moroccans drew with Bulgaria 1–1, with a comeback goal in the sixtieth game of Maouhoub Ghazouani.
+On 3 June 1970, against West Germany, Morocco opened the scoring with a goal in the 21st minute of the game scored by Houmane Jarir.
+In the second half, however, the Germans scored twice and won 2–1.
+The Atlas Lions then played against Peru, conceding three goals in ten minutes to lose 3–0.
+On 11 June 1970, the eliminated Moroccans drew with Bulgaria 1–1.
 It was the first point obtained by an African national team at the World Cup.